 Understand Your Tools

-Every cyclist should know how to use basic tools correctly.
+Every cyclist should learn how to use basic bike tools correctly.
 A well-chosen tool collection will help you:

 - Keep your bike running well